paulgibbs/WP-Re-Importer/readme.txt

 == Changelog ==

+= 1.1 =
+* Checks for existing posts during import now compares the post name rather than post title.
+* Fix post meta being duplicated on multiple imports.
+* Allow imported posts' post_parent to be set to a post not in the import (e.g. an existing post).

 = 1.0 =
 * First version.
 Forked from version 0.6 of the WordPress Importer plugin.
-* Importing content that already exists will add the new version as a post revision
+* Importing content that already exists will add the new version as a post revision.
-* A default parent post can be set for content that doesn't have a hierarchy defined in the WordPress export file
+* A default parent post can be set for content that doesn't have a hierarchy defined in the WordPress export file.

+== Upgrade Notice ==

+= 1.1 =
+Makes re-imports more robust, and prevents duplicate post meta being created.

 == Frequently Asked Questions ==

+= Setting imported posts' post_parent to existing posts =
+The standard WordPress Importer only sets a post's post_parent if that post also exists in the import; it can't map an imported post to a post that already exists in the database.

+Re-Importer looks in the import XML for meta with key = "_ptw_class"; the value must be a post title.
+We set the imported post's post_parent to be the post ID of an existing post with this same title.

 = Help!
 I'm getting out of memory errors or a blank screen. = If your exported file is very large, the import script may run into your host's configured memory limit for PHP.